TapeWerm/MCscripts/README.txt

 Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd units and scripts for backups, updates, and shutdown warnings
-You cannot enable instances of Java Edition and Bedrock Edition with the same name mc@example and mcbe@example
+You can run the scripts without enabling the systemd units You cannot enable instances of Java Edition and Bedrock Edition with the same name mc@example and mcbe@example
 Have different level-names between instances or backups will get overwritten